zhy2002/neutron/readme.md

 11. Deferred event execution - if the user types in many characters quickly - we should wait for a pause before we do an update.
   * Added a debouncing cycle mode
   * React need to debounce the flush event.
+  * Only used for textbox input

+12. loading spinner
+  * Implemented in HTML and JavaScript

 # Node Roles
 In the node hierarchy a node can have one of three roles: